MrWyss-MSFT/OSInstallHistory/README.md

 ### Compliance Item

+Create a Compliance Item.
 Give it a meaningful name and description.
 Edit Script, set the script language to PowerShell and browse to Set-OSinstallHistoryToWMI.ps1

 On the compliance rule setting, set change it to equals compliant